yididiel7/goose/docs/quickstart.md

 goose session resume
 ```

+Check out the [Managing Goose sessions][managing-sessions] to learn more about working with sessions in Goose.

 To see more documentation on the available CLI commands, check out the [documentation][cli].
 If you’d like to develop your own CLI commands for Goose, check out the [Contributing document][contributing].

 ### Running a Goose task